eskilwelin/Hangman/README.md

 A native desktop Hangman game built on a Python/Flask backend with a React frontend, wrapped in Tauri.
 Authentication is handled via SSH - you log in with credentials to an actual SSH server before playing.

-The Flask backend is compiled into a standalone executable with PyInstaller and launched automatically as a Tauri **sidecar**, so the whole app starts with a single command.

 **Tech stack:** Python · Flask · Paramiko · React · Vite · Tauri · PyInstaller

 ---